stoeckley/Eat-Static/README.md

 ;; You can freely add your own :pre/:post map to a df if desired

 ```
+All Clojure primitives offer basic type checks like this, and the details are explained further below.

 Here are a few more basic examples:
 ```clojure
 (df my-function [a [b c 0]] ...)